4nd2in/edu/pages/Kernel.md

 		- ### Process scheduling
 			- In a preemptive #multitasking operating system the kernel determines which process receives the use of the CPU and for how long.
 		- ### Memory management
-			- Like the CPU, RAM is a limited resource that the kernel must share amon
+			- Like the CPU, RAM is a limited resource that the kernel must share among processes in an equitable and efficient fashion.
 		- ### Provision of a [[file system]]
+			-
 		- ### Access to devices
 		- ### Networking
 		- ### Provision of a system call API